Patients can receive free trial medication

 - Orexo US, Inc. offers free tablets for patients prescribed ZUBSOLV®

-- Patients are able to redeem up to 2 ZUBSOLV 15-tablet prescriptions per lifetime
+- Patients are able to redeem up to 2 ZUBSOLV 15-tablet vouchers per lifetime

 - New patients can redeem the 2 vouchers at the same time for a 30-count fill, or 1 voucher now for a 15-count fill and a second voucher later for an additional 15-count fill